chericito/mobohubb-docs/docs/QUICK START/onboarding/index.md

 title: Onboarding
 excerpt: >-
-  This onboarding process includes a series of comprehensive guides to help you and your team quickly familiarize yourselves with both the **Mobohubb Web App** and **Mobile App**.
+  This onboarding process includes a series of comprehensive guides to help you and your team quickly familiarize yourselves with both the **mobohubb Web App** and **Mobile App**.
 deprecated: false
 hidden: false